etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 The outcome is twofold: a caller can explicitly refer to a parameter name to improve code readability.
-The function's author should be aware of callers possibly binding to a once announced name and restrain from changing names in public APIs.
+The function's author should be aware of callers possibly binding to a once-announced name and restrain from changing names in public APIs.

 At any rate, passing named parameters to the functions we call